The Holmul Frieze (Building A, Group II)

 sketchfab

-A 26-foot-long frieze in the city-state of Holmul depicts a complex religious scene with an inscription that suggests close ties with the Snake dynasty.
-The central figure is the Holmul king who died around 590 and was buried in the tomb the frieze adorns.
-Maneuvering in the close confines of an excavated tunnel, scientists used a 3-D scanner to acquire precise measurements and produce this detailed digital replica.
-You can learn more about the frieze, its significance, and historical context in this recent National Geographic article: http://www.nationalgeographic.com/magazine/2016/09/maya-empire-snake-kings-dynasty-mesoamerica/ (3-D MODEL BY ALEXANDRE TOKOVININE, CMHI, PEABODY MUSEUM OF ARCHAEOLOGY AND ETHNOLOGY, HARVARD UNIVERSITY) A larger 3D model is also available via Sketchfab: https://skfb.ly/Pytt
+A 26-foot-long frieze in the city-state of Holmul showcases a complex religious scene with an inscription that hints at close ties with the powerful Snake dynasty.
+The central figure is the Holmul king who died around 590 and was laid to rest in the tomb that this very frieze adorns.
+Carefully maneuvering through the tight confines of an excavated tunnel, scientists utilized a 3-D scanner to capture precise measurements and create this detailed digital replica.
+You can learn more about the frieze, its significance, and historical context by checking out this recent National Geographic article: http://www.nationalgeographic.com/magazine/2016/09/maya-empire-snake-kings-dynasty-mesoamerica/.
+A larger 3D model is also available via Sketchfab: https://skfb.ly/Pytt.

 With this file you will be able to print The Holmul Frieze (Building A, Group II) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on The Holmul Frieze (Building A, Group II).